-Remember what it is like to fall madly in love?
-That is the question answered by Tony Award winning writer and composer Jason Robert Brown.
-And he should know since the show is loosely based on his own relationship.
-But instead of telling the story in a traditional format, Brown has created a series of contemporary and traditional Broadway songs in an intimately romantic and singularly moving score with Jamie's story moving forward while Cathy's story moves backwards.
+Instead of telling the story in a traditional format, Tony Award winning writer and composer Jason Robert Brown has created a series of contemporary and traditional Broadway songs in an intimately romantic and singularly moving score with Jamie's story moving forward while Cathy's story moves backwards in time.
 They only "meet" in the middle when they get married.
 And yet the songs capture the full emotional, heart-stirring story of their last five years.
 A winner of two Drama Desk Awards and chosen by TIME Magazine's Theater Top 10 of 2001, THE LAST FIVE YEARS has been translated into numerous languages with audiences around the world thrilling to Cathy and Jamie's story, making THE LAST FIVE YEARS Brown's most successful musical.

-The Little Sisters of Hoboken want to thank you for supporting their benefit, “Nunsense,” to bury the 52 sisters who passed away due to Sister Julia’s cooking.
-And so, they are inviting you to the Mount Saint Helen’s School auditorium (that’s the Aux Dog Theatre Nob Hill) for NUNSENSE 2: The Second Coming.
-And what a thank you party this will be.
-Filled with award winning writer/composer Dan Goggin’s madcap humor and hummable songs, the Little Sisters have cooked up…oops!
-Given Sister Julia’s culinary skills, let’s change that to the Little Sisters are pulling out all the stops (and some wine corks, too).
+Filled with award winning writer/composer Dan Goggin’s madcap humor and hummable songs, the Little Sisters pulled out all the stops (and some wine corks, too).
 Be prepared for roller-skating, a Bingo game, country music, circus acts, rock and roll, a nun in jail, nun-napping, theft, and impersonation, all leading to an hilarious conclusion.

 Introducing Shakespeare 505, Aux Dog's new Shakespeare production company!
-Much Ado About Nothing coming in April.
+Much Ado About Nothing set in Placitas, New Mexico!
+"A novel, clever, hilarious take on Shakespeare." - Talkin' Broadway.

-In partnership with Nob Hill Main Street, we will be presenting free scenes from Much Ado in Triangle Park at the intersection of Girard & Monte Vista & Central just 1 block west from the theatre.
+In partnership with Nob Hill Main Street, scenes from Much Ado were presented free of charge in Triangle Park at the intersection of Girard & Monte Vista & Central.

 The Seven Ages of Manya